 On Dec.
 3, 2025, Dot Foods, Inc. and its affiliated trucking and logistics company, Dot Transportation, discovered suspicious activity involving a small number of employee email accounts.
 The companies acted quickly to secure the affected accounts and launched an extensive investigation with the help of cybersecurity and computer forensics specialists.

-According to a disclosure to the state of Massachusetts, The investigation determined that between Dec.
+According to a disclosure to the state of Massachusetts, the investigation determined that between Dec.
 3 and Dec.
 4, 2025, an unauthorized actor viewed certain email messages within these accounts.
-While it could not be confirmed whether attachments to the viewed emails were also accessed, this "possibility could not be ruled out".

 On Dec.
 15, 2025, Dot Foods identified that an attachment to one of the accessed emails contained sensitive information relating to its employees.
 The information potentially exposed includes names and Social Security numbers.